-Top 10 Most Popular Sports in China
+Top 10 Most Popular Sports in China in 2022

 Volleyball is one of the sports that Chinese citizens like the most.
 The Chinese women’s national volleyball team is one of the most successful in the world of women’s volleyball, having claimed the Olympic title twice, in 1984 and 2004.
 In the 1980s, China captured five straight world championships.